 Soon after the polls were over, Organiser of 4 January 2015 wrote: “For Jharkand, it is a verdict to initiate development.”
 But the verdict for J&K is different – “and for J&K, it is a beginning of real democratic integration”.

 The BJP’s Vision Document totally lacks vision.
-Its concerns are blatantly communal “resettlement” of Kashmir pundits; compensation to with Kashmir’s Citizenship rights, including the vote, to “refugees from West Pakistan”; reservation of 3 seats in the Assembly, out of the Valley’s 46, for “displaced Kashmiris” and 5 seats “for refugees” from West Kashmir out of the 23 “left vacant for the PoK”; “Dogra Certificates for the people of Jammu if voted to power” Art.
+Its concerns are blatantly communal: “resettlement” of Kashmir pundits; compensation, with Kashmir’s Citizenship rights, including the vote, to “refugees from West Pakistan”; reservation of 3 seats in the Assembly, out of the Valley’s 46 for “displaced Kashmiris”, and 5 seats “for refugees” from West Kashmir out of the 23 “left vacant for the PoK”; “Dogra Certificates for the people of Jammu if voted to power”.
+Art.
 370 is not mentioned.
-The BJP’s in-charge for J&K Avinash Rai Khanna pointedly said “We are fighting the election on the issue of development.
+The BJP’s in-charge for J&K, Avinash Rai Khanna, pointedly said: “We are fighting the election on the issue of development.
 Rest of the issues we have made our stand clear” – very clear, indeed, except to the consciously blind.

 In such a situation the Governor cannot decide who has the majority; that is for the Assembly to decide.
 But, then, which of the two blocks should he first invite?
 The Governor must go by the settled rules of the parliamentary system laid down by the authorities and the Supreme Court.